Barry-Fraser-Anderson/SmartBrain/README.md

 # SmartBrain
-Simple React app and Rest API
+Simple ReactJS app and Rest API
-A JavaScript/React Exercise

 From the Udemy course: The Complete Web Developer: Zero to Mastery